layfellow/rover/README.md

 ## The solution

-The solution code requires Python 3.6 or higher.
-No other libraries other than the standard library are used.
+This solution requires Python 3.6 or higher; no dependencies other than the standard library.
 To install Python 3:

 - On Ubuntu run: `sudo apt install python3`
 - On Fedora run: `sudo dnf install python3`